 Step 2.
 Prepare the wallpaper paste

 Most wallpaper adhesive mixes require some time to set before applying them to the wallpaper, so prepare the mixture first to save yourself some time.
 Follow the instructions on your packet of paste.
 Paste is applied to the back of the wallpaper, rather than on the wall.
-Our wallpaper is not pre-pasted.
+Most of our wallpapers are not pre-pasted.
+Some wallpapers require you to paste the wall, rather than the wallpaper.
+Each wallpaper will have its own instructions.

 Step 3.
 Measure and cut the wallpaper